 The Commission currently maintains insurance for full replacement of all twenty (20) Toll and Toll-Supported Bridges and their approach structures (viaducts).
-In 1999 the Commission supplemented the full insurance coverage for the thirteen (13) Toll-Supported Bridges.
+In 1999 the Commission supplemented the full insurance coverage for all Toll-Supported Bridges.
 The full replacement costs are reviewed annually and updated accordingly to follow current inflation and construction costs.